Worried Chinese shoppers scrimp, dimming the appeal of a Singles’ Day shopping extravaganza

 Chinese consumers were much more eager to splurge before COVID-19 hit in 2020.
 Shoppers spent $38 billion in 24 hours on Alibaba’s e-commerce platforms during Singles’ Day in 2019.

-But Chinese have become much more cautious over splashing out on extras, analysts say.
+But the Chinese have become much more cautious over splashing out on extras, analysts say.

 “The hype and excitement around Singles’ Day is sort of over,” said Shaun Rein, founder and managing director of Shanghai-based China Market Research Group.
 “Consumers have over the last nine months been getting discounts on a steady day-to-day basis so they aren’t expecting major discounts on Singles’ Day except for consumables,” he said.